 Taster Sessions at the Branch Apiary

-These visits will give you the opportunity to see inside a colony of bees.
-You will be able to find out more about what’s involved in being a beekeeper, including the time commitment, cost and support available.
+Taster sessions give people who are interested in taking up beekeeping the opportunity to find out more about what’s involved in being a beekeeper, including the time commitment, cost and support available.
 You’ll be able to ask lots of questions and spend some time with beekeepers of all levels of experience, from first year new-bees to veterans with over 60 years’ of practice in the craft.
-You don’t have to attend with the intention of becoming a beekeeper – if you’re just interested in finding out more about honey bees, that’s fine too!

 We have clean beesuits available for loan to visitors, but ask you to bring your own wellies and a clean pair of washing-up gloves.